-When someone “lets the cat out of the bag,” they make a secret known.
+Let the cat out of the bag is a common saying that means to make a secret known.

 The Origin Of ‘Let The Cat Out Of The Bag’

-The origin of the phrase let the cat out of the bag is not certain.
-However, there are theories about where it may have come from:
+Where does this idiom come from?
+The origin of the phrase let the cat out of the bag is not certain; however, there are theories about how it originated:

 - One theory has to do with merchants who were looking to make some coin by selling piglets.
-The young pigs that were sold were put into bags for the customers to carry home.
-However, the more devious merchants had other plans in mind—while the customers were distracted, perhaps as they looked away for only a moment, the piglet would be swapped out with a cat.
-The customer, being none the wiser, would later go home and, yes indeed, let the cat out of the bag.
-Thus, discovering the merchant’s ruse.
+When a customer bought a young pig from them, the merchant would put it into a bag and give it to them.
+However, the more dishonest merchants had other plans in mind.
+While out of the customer’s view, these dishonest merchants would swap out the piglet with a cat.
+Why?
+Maybe pigs were more valuable, so by switching them, it saved money.
+Regardless, the customer, being none the wiser, would take the bag and go home.
+There, they would let the cat out of the bag and the merchant’s trick would be discovered.

 2. The second theory has to do with a multi-tailed whip that was called a “cat o’ nine tails,” the shortened form being “the cat.”
-This whip was used for the physical punishment of sailors who broke certain rules (such as theft).
-Interestingly, “the cat” was kept in a bag, perhaps to keep the leather from drying out since they were out at sea.
-Thus, when the time came for a sailor to receive punishment, “the cat” was taken out of the bag.
-So is this where the phrase came from?
-Maybe, it certainly sounds more plausible than the first theory.
+This whip was used for the physical punishment of sailors who broke certain rules (such as theft, I think).
+This whip, or “cat” was kept in a bag, perhaps to keep the leather from drying out.
+Anyway, if a time came for a sailor to receive punishment, “the cat” was taken out of the bag, hence the phrase.

 “We could have wished that the strange genious, author of this piece, had not let the cat out of the bag; for it is such a mad, ranting, swearing, caterwauling pus*, that we fear no sober family will be troubled with her.”

-This means that this idiom is at least over 250 years old.
+This means that the phrase is at least over 250 years old.

-”Oh, was this supposed to be a surprise?
-I may have accidentally let the cat out of the bag when I spoke to her earlier today.”
+- Was this supposed to be a surprise for Jessica?
+I might have let the cat out of the bag when I spoke to her earlier today.

-Note: This is a phrase related to animals.
-We have a list of cat sayings on here that you can check out if you want to see more like this one.
+Tip: This phrase is related to animals, specifically, cats!
+If you want to see others like it, we have a list of cat sayings on here that you can check out.